Arthurdshan/ED1/README.md

 # DATA STRUCTURE PROJECT
-Welcome to this collection of data structure implementations!
+Welcome to this collection of C data structure implementations!

 Use this project to make your first contribution to an open source project on GitHub!
 If you find any issue please report it.